(Briefly describe the overall purpose of this position - Why does it exist and how does it contribute to the overall organization?)

 (Examples: Ability to work independently and take initiative; Good judgment and problem solving skills; Communication skills; Interpersonal and organizational skills; Level of confidentiality)

-- Education: Master's degree in Counseling, Counseling Psychology, or Social Work.
+- Education: Master’s degree (MA, MS, MSW) or Doctorate in Psychology or Social Work.

 The contractor will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 However, employees who have access to the compensation information of other employees or applicants as a part of their essential job functions cannot disclose the pay of other employees or applicants to individuals who do not otherwise have access to compensation information, unless the disclosure is (a) in response to a formal complaint or charge, (b) in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or (c) consistent with the contractor’s legal ability to furnish information.
 41 CFR 630-1.35.